 For behold, the winter is past; the rain is over and gone.
 The flowers appear on the earth, the time of singing has come, and the voice of the turtledove is heard in our land.
 (Song of Solomon 2:11-12 ESV)

 What makes light so powerful?

-These fairy lamps play an important part in lighting the way and giving hope to my characters, Christie and Melina.
+These fairy lamps play an important role in lighting the way and giving hope to my characters, Christie and Melina in Mystery Fair.

 All around Melina, these lights shine out, jewel-like, through colored glass globes.
-Thousands of colored lamps flicker and dance, making the Island a fairy world of light guiding her way.
+The multi-colored lamps flicker and dance, making the Island a fairy world of light guiding her way.

 Then God said, "Let lights appear in the sky to separate the day from the night.
 Let them be signs to mark the seasons, days, and years.
 (Genesis 1:14 NLT)